DhawalShankar/samajhdaar.com/README.md

-🛒 Bizarre Bazaar – A Bold Reimagination of Modern Commerce
+🛒 Samajhdaar.com – A Bold Reimagination of Modern Commerce

-Bizarre Bazaar is a tech experiment that challenges the norms of hyper-convenient online shopping.
+Samajhdaar.com is a tech experiment that challenges the norms of hyper-convenient online shopping.
 It is not just a digital marketplace, but a community-aware commerce ecosystem — where discovery happens online, and trust is built offline.
 🌟 Key Highlights

 🗳️ Vote-Driven Product Visibility